 Benefits and Risks of AI

 In essence, AI has the potential to bring even huge benefits and breakthroughs, but it can also bring major threats—Not because AI is fundamentally evil, but because any bugs and design flaws will be greatly amplified.
-If we apply our trial-and-error approach to technological adoption on AI, it could be disastrous, since things can rapidly spiral out of control given AI’s speed, complexity and learning abilities.
+If we apply a trial-and-error approach to technological adoption on AI, it could be disastrous, since things can rapidly spiral out of control given AI’s speed, complexity and learning abilities.

 In the book / our complete summary, we elaborate on (a) the current state of AI development, (b) key breakthroughs in various fields, (c) potential benefits and risks of AI development, and (d) possible impact on jobs, wages and socio-economic models.

 The Need for AI Robustness